-During database migration, cross-system integration, and data warehouse consolidation, it is common to compare database tables whose names do not match.
-This often happens when a legacy system uses one naming convention and a new application uses another, or when different teams and vendors apply their own independent naming standards.
+During database migration, cross-system integration, and data warehouse consolidation, you may need to compare tables whose names don’t match.
+This scenario is common when a legacy system uses one naming convention and a new application uses another, or when different teams and vendors follow different naming standards.

-Unrelated table names introduce additional complexity into the comparison process.
-They increase the risk of comparing or synchronizing the wrong tables and make it more difficult to automate repeatable comparison workflows in a reliable way.
+When table names are unrelated, the comparison process becomes more complex.
+It increases the risk of matching or synchronizing the wrong tables and makes it harder to automate repeatable comparison workflows reliably.

-This topic describes how to compare database tables with unrelated names by using the dbForge Studio command-line interface and the TableDiff utility.
+This topic explains how to compare tables with unrelated names by using the dbForge Studio command-line interface and the TableDiff utility.

 -- Drop and recreate SourceDB